-You should have received your password in the mail.
-All students who have been accepted to the College are assigned a password.
+You should have received your password in an email when you initially applied.
+All students who have applied to the College are assigned a password.
 If you have already been assigned a password but have lost it, you can contact the Contact Centre at 416 415-2000, or 1-800-265-2002.
 You can also use this number to report any problems you are experiencing.
-Please keep your Password private-it protects your personal information.
+Please keep your password private in order to protect your personal information.

 For password assistance you may also visit the Self-serve Password Utility.

-Detailed instructions on resetting your password can be found online at:Help With Accessing the College's Information Technology Systems.
+Detailed instructions on resetting your password can be found online at the Tech Support webpage.

 Password for Faculty/Staff

-Detailed instructions on resetting your password can be found online at:
+Detailed instructions on resetting your password can be found online at the Tech Support webpage.